flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 #### Lateral compatibility

 We are not over talking about compatibility just yet!
-It may surprise you that Sony also allowed users to run a subset of [Playstation Portable](`r ref("playstation-portable#games")`) games as well.
+It may surprise you that Sony also allowed users to run a subset of [PlayStation Portable](`r ref("playstation-portable#games")`) games as well.
 Though emulation was carried out completely with software, just like the PS2 compatibility in later models.

 As there isn't any [UMD disc](`r ref("playstation-portable#tab-5-1-umd-discs")`) reader in the PS3, users must access a game catalogue from Sony's online store to download and install any PSP game.